Slack updates and changes

 Improvements to top-level desktop app navigation

 A new set of operating system-level menus for the Slack desktop app lets you navigate anywhere in Slack using just your keyboard or a few clicks.
-Open the File menu to create messages or channels and access your workspace settings, or use the Jump To menu to quickly access conversations, sidebar items, downloaded files, and more.
+Open the File menu to create messages or channels and access your workspace settings, or use the Go menu to quickly access conversations, sidebar items, downloaded files, and more.
 Download the latest version of Slack for Mac, Windows, or Linux to get started.

 Slack video calls now available on mobile devices